Terry Stotts 'can't tolerate' George Karl blaming Damian Lillard for Blazers' woes

 Stotts, who played for Karl?during his Continental Basketball Association days in Great Falls, Montana, and previously credited Karl with providing him a start on the NBA coaching ladder, was quick to come to his star player's defense.?

 "I owe a lot to George.
 I got my start in coaching with George.
-I wouldn't be here if not for him," Stotts said before Wednesday night's game against Karl's former team, the Sacramento Kings.
+I wouldn't be here if not for him," Stotts said before Wednesday night's 102-89 win over Karl's former team, the Sacramento Kings.
 "But when it comes to my team and my players, he needs to stay in his own lane.

 "He doesn't know Damian Lillard.
 He doesn't know how coachable he is.
 He doesn't know what a great teammate he is.
 He doesn't know how much Damian cares about winning and how important he is to this franchise.
 I thought his comments, however well intended they may have been -- which I can't understand -- I can't tolerate."?